-Management advice is based on harvest control rules (HCR) established for the Falkland Islands toothfish longline fishery (Farrugia and Winter 2018, 2019) (Appendix 3).
-The estimated SSB2020/SSB0 ratio of 0.477 is above upper target reference point (0.45), i.e. in the expansion range, and the projection suggests it will remain above 0.45 in the future.
-Since the previous year's ratio was below 0.45, and at least three consecutive years within the expansion range are required before considering TAC alterations, no action is anticipated by HCR at this point.
+Management advice is based on harvest control rules (HCR) established for the Falkland Islands toothfish longline fishery (Farrugia and Winter 2018, 2019) (Appendix 4).
+The estimated SSB{2021}/SSB_0 ratio of 0.484 is above upper target reference point (0.45), i.e. in the expansion range, and the projection suggests it will remain above 0.45 in the future.
+This is the second consecutive year with SSB ratio within the expansion range; at least three consecutive years within the expansion range are required before considering TAC alterations, therefore no action is anticipated by HCR at this point.